Admission Information for Prospective Students.

 Applicants must provide a writing sample (e.g., published research, academic paper, or thesis) as part of their online application, ideally a piece of sociological research or work produced for a sociology course.

 Your application must include a Statement of Purpose and a Statement of Personal History.
 The instructions regarding the required Statement of Purpose listed on the Graduate Division application website are not the same as the ones below, at least in terms of the content of the statement.
-You should follow the instructions below.
-Your Statement of Purpose should highlight your academic preparation and motivation; interests, specializations and career goals; and fit for pursuing graduate study at UC Riverside.
+You must follow the instructions below.
+Your Statement of Purpose must highlight your academic preparation and motivation; interests, specializations and career goals; and fit for pursuing graduate study at UC Riverside.

 - Preparation and motivation includes 1) your academic and research experiences that prepare you for this doctoral program (for example: coursework, employment, fieldwork, independent study, internships, laboratory activities, presentations, publications, and teaching) and 2) your motivation or passion for graduate study in sociology.